mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 ### Item Types

-The Marketplace is composed of items with the following types.
+The Software Catalog support the following item types.

 - **Plugins**: items for which users have no access to the actual code.
 Users will still be able to download their Docker image, in order to configure and use them within their Projects.
 - **Templates** and **Examples**: archives for which a new repository is generated.
 The developer will have direct access to the new repository (created in their Project scope) and will be able to evolve its code at will.
 A template is a repository that, net of the development environment and framework setup, is empty; an example, instead, also implements some features tailored to help the user better familiarize with the development environment.